hphilpotts/recipesme-react-spa/README.md

 02/05/23:

 Basic setup on backend: local copy reverted to original, cloned version.
-Dependencies installed, .env file checked, test route checked ok, terminal reading ok.
+Dependencies installed, `.env` file checked, test route checked ok, terminal reading ok.

 Frontend directory set up, `create-react-app` run, unneccessary default files/code deleted. **MaterialUI** installed and basic Header, Body and Footer components templated out. `body` margin set to `0px` in `index.css` to remove white border around app.

 Footer icons and positioning updated.
 Header updated and stripped back.

 **React Router** installed and implemented.
 Components added for Home, Index and Add.
 Navigation user footer tabs added: n.b. - if user manually navigates to a route, the tabs do not update accordingly at present.

+DB seeded with dummy data in prep for implementing index and detail components and functionality.
+Axios installed.
+First GET `/recipes` request working in FE - again I have had issues with the image url append functionality within the BE `recipeController.js`.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.